 SCOPE, which stands for Seamless Care Optimizing the Patient Experience, enhances primary care practitioners’ (PCPs) ability to connect to a team of providers through a single point of access.
 The program allows for community physicians to quickly and easily connect with hospital staff to get rapid insights, including opinions, referrals, and advice, as well as with community services.

 Starting with a soft-launch in January 2020, SCOPE Scarborough is a joint collaboration between Scarborough Health Network (SHN) and Scarborough Centre for Healthy Communities (SCHC).
 Together, the two partners have come together to support their community primary care physicians.

 When the pandemic hit in March 2020, SHN and SCHC began to look at how to best to grow the program to support their community partners.
 Thus, in October 2020, the program was relaunched to broaden the number of primary care physicians that were able to access the services.
 Since the relaunch in October, over 80 physicians have joined the program.

-In addition, they have access to a nurse navigator, which supports their access to over 40 community resources and programs such as mental health, palliative care, adult-day, youth programs and more.
-The full list of programs can be found on the SCHC time.
+In addition, they have access to a nurse navigator, who supports their access to over 40 community resources and programs such as mental health, palliative care, adult-day, youth programs and more.
+The full list of programs can be found on the SCHC website.
 The Nurse Navigator helps PCPs find the most appropriate community programs to meet their patient’s needs.

 “SCOPE has allowed us to connect with patients in long-term care, with their care team and family to review care plans, and provide up-to-date evidence around expected course of treatment and current best practices without requiring transfer to emergency.”